zzhangjii/learning-library/oci-library/Foundational/Network_Compute_and_Block_Service/Compute_HOL.md

 The home page gives you quick links to the documentation and to Oracle Support.

 ## Practice 3: Create a Virtual Cloud Network
-A Virtual Cloud Network (VCN) is a virtual version of a traditional network—including subnets, route tables, and gateways—on which your compute instances run.
+A Virtual Cloud Network (VCN) is a virtual version of a traditional network including subnets, route tables, and gateways on which your compute instances run.
 Customers can bring their network topology to the cloud with VCN.
 Creating a VCN involves a few key aspects such as:

  - Allocate a private IP block for the cloud (CIDR range for the VCN).
  - Customers can bring their own RFC1918 IP addresses.